 - C. Proposal Development The academic unit (or assigned program sponsor) is responsible for collecting all documentation for the new program.
-The new program proposal should follow the SACSCOC guidelines for a new program (or substantive change) listed below.
+The new program proposal should follow the SACSCOC guidelines1 for a new program (or substantive change) listed below.
 Please note: the proposal, not including appendices, should not exceed 20 pages, double spaced, 12- point font.
+Please use this link for a Microsoft Word version of the template.
 If the proposal is for a Ph.D. program, it must be in compliance with the University Guidelines for Ph.D.
 Programs (Appendix E). - 1.
 Executive Summary Describe the proposed new program; its location; initial date of implementation; projected number of students, if applicable; description of primary target audience; projected life of the program (single cohort or ongoing); and instructional delivery methods.
 (Not to exceed one page). - 2.
 Background Information Provide a clear statement of the nature and purpose of the new program in the context of the unit's mission and goals; evidence of the legal authority for the change (if authorization is required by the governing board or the state); and whether the proposed degree program or similar program is offered on the main campus, at other off- campus sites, or online.